 13. Restrict Websites

-If you hand out your smartphone to your young ones at home and do not want them to access certain websites.
+Suppose you hand out your smartphone to your young ones at home and do not want them to access certain websites.
 Or, if you want to limit your smartphone usage and want to block a few particular websites during your work hours, you should consider this trick.
 For this, go to Settings > Screen Time > Content & Privacy Restrictions, and turn it ON.
-From here, go into Web Content and select from ‘Unrestricted Access’ – to access everything, ‘Limit Adult Websites’ – self-explanatory, or ‘Allowed Websites Only’ – to allow access to only the listed websites.
+From here, go into Web Content and select ‘Unrestricted Access’ – to access everything, ‘Limit Adult Websites’ – self-explanatory, or ‘Allowed Websites Only’ – to allow access to only the listed websites.

 14. Share a webpage using AirDrop